Upgrading vs. downgrading your credit card

 Applying for a new credit card instead of upgrading or downgrading

-If you use your credit card responsibly, adding another line of credit could potentially even help you improve your credit scores by lowering your credit utilization ratio
+And if you use your credit card responsibly, adding another line of credit could potentially help you improve your credit scores.
+This is because a new credit account raises your overall credit limit, which can help lower your credit utilization ratio.

 But keep in mind that new credit applications typically require hard inquiries, which can temporarily impact your credit.
 A single hard inquiry will generally only lower your scores by a few points.
-But applying for too many credit cards within a short period of time can have a larger negative impact on your credit.
+But applying for too many credit cards within a short period of time can have a larger negative impact.

 Upgrading, downgrading or applying for a new credit card in a nutshell